fraigo/template-writer/README.md

 );
 ```

+In this example, it will take a template file located in `templates/index.html`, replace variables in the file (with format `${variableName}`) with values specified in the `vars` parameter (in this case, `title`).
+The resulting file will be written to ./index.html.

 ## Default config

 By default, the component reads from a `'templates'` folder and writes to the current directory (`'.'`)